The specialists in indigenous plants

 By taking the time to understand the needs specific to your landscape, you can be assured that your project is best placed for success in the long term.

 We specialise in large scale contract growing, plant procurement, and plant selection & recommendation.

 With Indigenous terrestrial, riparian & aquatic species grown regularly to order in the format you need, we can also source other species based on the requirements of your specific project.

 In 2018, our Nursery was converted from a commercial enterprise to a social one, with a vision of creating Greener futures.
 With a mission to mitigate the impact of climate change resulting from the urban heat island effect, our Victorian Nursery will utilise 50% or more of the profits generated to support community organisations that share our passion for the environment, creating Greener futures for generations to come.

-The first such project will be The Living Pavilion, a recyclable, biodegradable, edible and biodiverse event space that celebrates Indigenous knowledge systems, ecological science and sustainable design through participatory arts practice.
+The first such project is The Living Pavilion, a recyclable, biodegradable, edible and biodiverse event space that celebrates Indigenous knowledge systems, ecological science and sustainable design through participatory arts practice.

-The Living Pavilion will test, monitor and engage students, stakeholders and the general community in a range of urban greening, biodiversity, place making, social science, art and design research.
+The Living Pavilion was designed to test, monitor and engage students, stakeholders and the general community in a range of urban greening, biodiversity, place making, social science, art and design research.